-Skills Gained in an Film Program
+Skills Gained With a Film Degree

 Actors interpret every line of a script to bring their characters to life, while producers and directors translate words on the page into a visual experience.
 Editors and camera operators must also understand how each snippet of their work affects the project as a whole.
-Pursuing a career in film requires creativity.
+Pursuing a career in film requires ample creativity.

 - Computer Skills